-In 2019, eSett's imbalance settlement system had two major version updates enabling continuity, improving stability, and adding some new functionalities as well as improving usability of the services. eSett's two main service channels - Online Service and Messaging Service - both had exceptional availability during the year, 99.63% and 99.91% respectively.
-Availability stayed on the same level as the previous year.
+In 2019, eSett's imbalance settlement system had two major version updates enabling continuity, improving stability, and adding some new functionalities as well as improving usability of the services. eSett's two main

 Nordic Imbalance Settlement Handbook

 The Handbook provides market participants with a comprehensive overview of the Nordic Imbalance Settlement Model from the market participant's perspective.
 The Handbook is updated twice a year or on a per need basis.